AntarticMokeys/comp2850-hci-starter-VN/wk06/research/stories.md

 ## Story S1: Centralised accessibility hub
 **Situation**: When I'm navigating UI
-**Motivation**: I want all my accessibility needs in one place such as icons or , **Outcome**: so I can continue with my task swiftly, **Underlying need**: because I don't want to waste unnecessary time.
+**Motivation**: I want all my accessibility needs in one place such as text icons or brightness, **Outcome**: so I can continue with my task swiftly, **Underlying need**: because I don't want to waste unnecessary time.